Definition of Tinea Infections

 Tinea infections are common, especially among pre-pubertal children.
 Fungal infections of the skin are more common in hot and humid areas.
 Different organisms are responsible for the development of Tinea infections with Trichophyton rubrum being the most common etiology of Tinea corporis.
 On the other hand, Trichophyton tonsurans is identified as the most common cause of Tinea capitis.

 There does not seem to be any difference in Tinea infections frequency among females and males except for pregnant women.
 Due to their increased contact with potentially infected infants and because of the physiologically decreased immunity in pregnancy, pregnant women are more likely to develop Tinea infections.

-Possible risk factors for acquiring Tinea infections among children is direct contact with an infected child, i.e. in preschool, or with infected animals and pets.
+Possible risk factors for acquiring Tinea infections among children are direct contact with an infected child, i.e. in pre-school, or with infected animals and pets.
 Tinea corporis can happen because of tinea capitis in children.
 Fortunately, the prognosis of Tinea infections is excellent and the cure rate is 100%.

-These fungi are known to inhabit the nonliving parts of the skin such as the hair, nails and the layers of the skin.
+The fungi are known to inhabit the non-living parts of the skin such as the hair, nails, and the layers of the skin.
 Hair and nails can be moist and oily which is preferred by the fungi for accelerated growth.
 Usually, the infection is limited to the epidermis and rarely can go deeper.
 The most likely cause of limited invasiveness is the non-specific immune response of the host which includes the activation of polymorphonuclear leukocytes and the complement system.

 The incubation period of most Tinea organisms is 1 to 3 weeks.
-Once the incubation period is over, the fungus releases keratinases which help the organism to invade the skin and symptoms start to occur.
+Once the incubation period is over, the fungus releases keratinases which digest keratin in tissues and help the organism to invade the skin and symptoms start to occur.
 Usually, the lesions appear to be round and with a central healthy skin, and a scaly infested rim.

 Clinical Presentation of Tinea Infections